 But even after it fires the prong, you can still use it as a stun gun if you hold it or press it up against the body and pull the trigger.

-Yeah, well, apparently Devin gets shot with his own taser, the other officer, Devin Bronson.
+Yeah, well, apparently, Devin gets shot with his own taser, the other officer, Devin Bronson.

 And then we find out he has a concussion.

-Okay, that adds a whole new that adds so much context to this whole case.
+Okay, that adds a whole new, that adds so much context to this whole case.

 None of that was brought out yesterday.

-You know, people say were wondering, scratching their heads, how come Sean Hannity got it right and we all got it wrong?
+You know, people say, we're wondering, scratching their heads, how come Sean Hannity got it right and we all got it wrong.

 The same thing in Baltimore, the rush to judgment.

-Well, in the case of Ferguson, I had my sources, and they all confirmed to me that in fact there were eyewitnesses, numerous eyewitnesses, um, that were going to testify that Darren Wilson's behavior is and his testimony was exactly our accurate that Michael Brown was told to stop and continue to charge against Darren Wilson, and that the initial altercation where the first gunshot happened, it was in fact Michael Brown reaching in the car, trying to grab the police officer's gun, and there was a struggle there.
+That Michael Brown was told to stop and continue to charge against Darren Wilson, and that the initial altercation where the first gunshot happened, it was, in fact, Michael Brown reaching in the car, trying to grab the police officer's gun, and there was a struggle there.

-In the case of Freddie Gray, everybody said, Oh, slam dunk, these six officers are going to jail.
+In the case of Freddie Gray, everybody said, oh, slam dunk, these six officers are going to jail.

-And they had raised expectations, and the results were not good.
+They were wrong again, and they had raised expectations, and the results were not good.

-Um, we don't rush to judgment.
+We don't rush to judgment.

-Now, this very different from George Floyd.
+Now, very different from George Floyd.

 Yeah, there's no ambiguity here.

-I got time for a quick call.
+All right, got time for a quick call.

-Uh, let us say hello to Jay in Brooklyn, New York.
+Let us say hello to Jay in Brooklyn, New York.

 Jay, hi, how are you?